tomato-300yen/slides/lab/isa/isa-5.md

 \end{align*}
 $$

+Intuitive explanation
+- input : a set of states $M$
+- output : a set of states that may lead to some of $M$ by executing $C$

 ---

-# Backward analysis and Applications
+# Backward analysis and Applications (1/4)

-We consider this simple program.

 ```c
 int x0, x1;